lucasjinreal/pytorch_image_classifier/README.md

 ## Updates

-As for many users request, I released a new version of standared pytorch immage classification example at here: http://codes.strangeai.pro/aicodes_detail.html?id=30
+As for many users request, I released a new version of standard pytorch image classification example at here: http://codes.strangeai.pro/aicodes_detail.html?id=30

-It's more standared with **pytorch 1.0** support.
-It contains those features which is really useful to write a standared AI application:
+It works better with **pytorch 1.0** support.
+It contains those features which are really useful to write a standard AI application or bild an image classifier:

-- standared dataload to load data;
+- Loading Data using DataLoaders;
-- separate net work defination and data process code (less couple);
+- Network or model is less coupled with training and testing code (less couple);
 - catch keyboard interrupt and resume training.

 ## Less Than 200 Line Train Codes and 25 Epochs, Got 98% Accuracy!

-In this repo, I managed classify images into 2 kinds which is ants and bees, but it's also very straightforward to train on more classes images.
+In this repo, I managed classify images into 2 Categories which are ants and bees, but it's also very straightforward to train on more classes images.
-The amazing thing is, using PyTorch, we can use less than 200 line code to get a very hight accuracy of classify on images!!!
+The amazing thing is, using PyTorch, we can use less than 200 line code to get a very highy accuracy of classificatio on images!!!

 ## Usage